Monday, 25 July 2016

 As we tucked into our dinner and made jokes and laughed at ourselves together with Awenk, another group of trekkers was getting ready for their turn on the next day's adventure.

-We had ended ours with extreme soreness in both legs and bruised toes.
+We had ended ours with extreme soreness in both legs and with bruised toes.

 Those were the nails that was not bathed for two days, two nights...